 Just then the door opened and we quickly averted our eyes from each other, heads snapping towards the door to see what punishment awaited us.

 My heart took a huge leap when pale pink eyes flooded my vision.
-Yuzuru… I was so lost in them I didn't even notice the change in Naoi's attitude when our beloved gave a questioning look towards me before his gaze dropped down to my hand.
-I glanced down to see the shiny object gripped tightly in my palm.
-A little gleam sparkled from the reflection of the light above.
+Yuzuru.
+It only took a second but I still seemed to miss the change in Naoi's attitude when our host gave a questioning look towards me before his gaze dropping down to my hand.
+I glanced down to see the familiar shiny object gripped tightly in my palm.
+A little gleam sparkled from the reflection of it from the light above.

-I turned my attention to the raven, the small smirk embedded in his features hardly noticeable because not but a moment later he went up in tears.
+I turned my attention to the forest-green haired male, the small smirk embedded in his features hardly noticeable because not but a moment later he went up in tears.

 "Otonashi!"
 He cried and ran over to him.
 He pushed his head into the older male's chest and wrapped his arms around his waist.

 Otonashi looked surprised at Naoi's action, his cheeks darkening.
-But I knew it wasn't because he liked him.
-'How dare he embarrass him,' I growled internally.
+I knew it wasn't because he liked him, of course, but still something got to me at how he was embarrassing him.

-Then he looked up at me and smiled.
-Thank God.
-He didn't fall for his trick.
+Then he looked up at me and gave a shy smile.
+Thank the Lord.
 I smiled back and then for some reason we both burst out in laughter, Naoi releasing him, obviously confused.

 "I'm sorry, Naoi," he said wiping a tear from his eye.
 "Hinata wouldn't ever do something like that, no matter how much he wanted to."

 I looked down at that because a very dark blush threatened to show and I didn't want to give myself away.
-'Thank you.'
+'Thanks.'

 "It's okay, no need to be embarrassed."

-I smiled back and nodded, though other thoughts ran through my head.
+I grinned back and nodded, though other thoughts ran through my head at the moment.
+'Cute and oblivious, same old Yuzuru.'

 I tried to enjoy those few seconds while they lasted, for these kind of moments were always times to make a move.
-I just decided to go with something cliché, not really a lie but not something I would normally do.
-I embraced him in a hug and held back the urge to do something more.
+I decided to go with something a little more cliché, not really something fake but also not something I would normally do.
+I embraced him in a bear hug and held back the urge to do something more.
 Surprisingly he wrapped his arms around me as well, and I smiled remembering the different action he had made when Naoi did the same.

 'At least he hugged me back,' I thought.
-But inside I knew it wasn't why I wanted it to be.
-It was just because that's the kind of person he is.
-The kind of friend he is.
+But inside I knew it wasn't because of the reason I wanted it to be.
+It was just the kind of person he was.
+The kind of friend he was.

-We high-fived one another and then got started on helping me unpack the rest of my things.
+We high-fived one another and got started on helping me place the rest of my two things on my side of the room.

 I walked over to it and inserted 200 yen in the coin compartment and received my change back from the slot.
 I then reluctantly popped open the can with a satisfying 'Click' and put the liquid to my lips.